AvadoDServer/avado-docs/content/packages/rocketpool.md

 It is possible to add multiple minipools.
 On the setup page, click **Add another minipool** to add an extra minipool.

+If you registered your node before the [Redstone update](https://docs.rocketpool.net/guides/redstone/whats-new.html) (August 2022), you first need to "Initialize Fee Distributor" before you can add an extra minipool.
+Simply press the **Initialize** button on the Setup page.
+This is required to keep track of your average minipool commission.

 ## More information
 * Node operator commision details: https://docs.rocketpool.net/overview/faq/#how-does-the-protocol-protect-the-value-of-reth